Nikon Nikkor Z 24-120mm f/4 S Review

 Image Quality

-Even at 10 megapixels, the files look okay and I believe the DX mode is a very legit option, especially if you use the 24-120mm with the Nikon Z8, Z9, or Z7 II which all have a 45.7-megapixel sensor.
+Even at 10 megapixels, the files look okay, and I believe the DX mode is a very legit option, especially if you use the 24-120mm with the Nikon Z8, Z9, or Z7 II, which all have a 45.7-megapixel sensor.

 Conclusion

 I would rate the Nikkor Z 24-120mm f/4 S as a solid piece of kit and understand why many photographers have picked it as their do-it-all zoom.
-This especially goes for landscape photographers of travel where having a fast f-stop perhaps is less important.
+This especially goes for landscape photographers of travel, where having a fast f-stop is perhaps less important.

 Pros